 - 1 teaspoon vanilla extract

 - 1 large egg yolk

-- In small mixing bowl combine all-purpose flour, baking soda, salt, and oatmeal.
-Mix with a whisk to break up clumps.
-Set aside.
+- In a small bowl add the flour, oats, baking soda, and salt.
+Stir with a wire whisk to break up any clumps.
+Set aside to use later.

-- In large mixing bowl, or bowl of a stand mixer, combine butter, peanut butter, brown sugar, sugar and blend together until fluffy and light in color (about 2 minutes).
+- In a large bowl, or in the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, peanut butter, brown sugar, and sugar until fluffy looking and light in color, 2-3 minutes.

-- Add in vanilla extract, egg, and egg yolk.
-Blend together until combined.
+- Add in the vanilla, egg and egg yolk.
+Mix together.

-- Add the dry ingredients into the wet and stir together with a wooden spoon just until combined.
+- Add the chopped candy bars, m&m's, and sprinkles.
+Stir together with a wooden spoon or spatula until combined.